sited-io/infrastructure/playbooks/nomad/vault/README.md

-# Role - prepare
+# Role - vault

-Prepare Vault deployment
-- Create self signed SSL certificate and save to [HCPVS](https://developer.hashicorp.com/hcp/docs/vault-secrets)
+Requires [Vault](../../vault/) to be run in order to use consul secret engine

+- Create nomad agent roles on Vault
+- Configure nomad agents with specific roles

 ## Table of content